5 things to know about the culture war hiding inside House appropriations bills

 In a statement, coalition members called on lawmakers to remove “these unpopular and controversial special favors for big corporations and ideological extremists” from the must-pass legislation that keeps the government running.

-These span a wide range of conservative priorities, from bans of drag performances and display of the Pride flag at federal facilities to prohibiting Biden administration environmental justice initiatives.
+These span a wide range of conservative priorities, from bans on drag performances and display of the Pride flag at federal facilities to prohibiting Biden administration environmental justice initiatives.

 Here are five things these riders would do, from restricting LGBTQ rights and abortion access to kneecapping energy efficiency standards and keeping cigarettes high in nicotine.